 - being physically intimidating, such as standing over someone.

-It does not matter whether you intend to harm the other person or not, as long as you intend them to believe that you will.
+It does not matter whether you actually mean to harm the other person or not, as long as you wanted them to believe that you would harm them.

 If you commit a violent act, the crime you’re charged with will depend on: